-For the 2020-2021 residency year, the University of Oklahoma College of Pharmacy in Oklahoma City seeks to fill three (3) positions in acute care PGY2 residency programs accredited by ASHP.
-One (1) position is available in Internal Medicine, and two (2) positions are available in Pediatrics.
+For the 2021-2022 residency year, the University of Oklahoma College of Pharmacy in Oklahoma City seeks to fill two (2) positions in acute care PGY2 residency programs accredited by ASHP.
+One (1) position is available in Internal Medicine, and one (1) position is available in Pediatrics.

 All PGY2 residency programs are one-year positions and provide the resident with the academic rank of Clinical Instructor with the University of Oklahoma College of Pharmacy.
 Residents are involved in the education of pharmacy students, resident physicians, medical students, faculty physicians, and other members of the healthcare team.
 Practice sites vary depending on the program of study and include both inpatient and outpatient sites affiliated with OU Medical Center, The Children’s Hospital at OU Medical Center, OU Physicians, and INTEGRIS Baptist Medical Center.
 The residency programs provide opportunities to practice in interdisciplinary as well as pharmacist-managed collaborative practice clinics.
 Each residency program is designed to meet the individual interests and needs of the residents.